State wise list of Axis IFSC code, MICR code and addresses of all branches in India

 "All information provided in respect of IFSC Codes of Banks, contact numbers and other details are for information purposes only.
 BankBazaar, on best efforts basis, collates this information from relevant sources and endeavors to offer accurate and responsible data.
 BankBazaar is not responsible for any sort of discrepancies and shall not be responsible for any loss and/or damage that may arise or is incurred by use of such information.
 It is a mutual understanding that the visitor's usage of any such information will be at his own preference and risk."

 or Choose State from list below

-Axis Bank IFSC Codes are printed on cheque leaves issued by the bank to their clienteles.
-Customers can get IFSC codes from the official bank website, a third party financial website or a comparison website for financial products and services.
+Axis Bank IFSC Codes are printed on cheque leafs issued by the bank to its customers.
+Customers can also get the IFSC and MICR codes from the official bank website, third-party financial websites or a comparison website for financial products and services.

-BankBazaar is one such comparison website that gives you detailed information related to IFSC and MICR codes for Axis Bank on its web portal.
-Go to the main page of BankBazaar and scroll down to the bottom.
-You can spot the Bank IFSC Code link.
-Once you click on this link, you will be lead to a page where four dropdowns can be accessed.
-Users have to choose the specific bank, state, district and the regional branch to find the IFSC code or MICR Code for whichever branch you want.
-The table that is created also entails details like MICR code, name of the branch complete with contact details.
+BankBazaar is one such comparison website that enables individuals to get detailed information related to IFSC and MICR codes for Axis Bank on its web portal.
+To check the details, the individual needs to visit the main page of BankBazaar and scroll down to the bottom where they can spot the Bank IFSC Code link.
+Once the link is clicked on, the individual is redirected to a new page where four dropdowns can be accessed.
+There the individual has to choose the specific bank, state, district and the regional branch to find the IFSC code or MICR Codes.

 Axis Bank lets you Transfer Money using Two Procedures – NEFT & RTGS: